 Preventing Puppy Dog Separation Anxiety During the Coronavirus Quarantine-Part 1

 This is such a stressful time for all of us, and our dogs are a source of comfort, most likely discipline has been relaxed, and our old routines have gone out the window.
-We’re thinking about today and worrying about tomorrow.
-My biggest fear is that many dogs in this country and around the world are going to suffer from Separation Anxiety when this is all over.
-This series of articles is on Preventing Puppy Dog Separation Anxiety during the Coronavirus Quarantine.
+We’re thinking about staying safe today and worrying about tomorrow.

 We’re home more than we have ever been, but I’m wondering how it’s going to be when things get back to our new normal – both for us and for our dogs.
 I want our dogs to be behaviorally healthy later when life has gotten back to normal.

 I’ve read so many articles on dogs and quarantine from well-meaning authors who are interested in comforting us during this time.
-Many of them say to spend a lot of time with our dogs, cuddling them as much as necessary.
+Many of them say to spend a lot of time with our dogs, cuddling them as much as necessary for our benefit as well as for theirs.
 While that may be good for us in the short run, it’s likely not going to be great for our dogs in the long run.
+Why?
+Read on.

-Our dogs will have gotten used to a new routine of our being around all the time, and then they’ll have to go back to the old one when we go back to work and leave them alone.
+Our dogs will have gotten used to a routine of our being around all the time, and then they’ll have to go back to the old one when we go back to work and leave them alone.
 For us, we knew this is coming and are ready to go back to our old schedules.
-But for our dogs, who have weathered the storm with us, all they know is that we are gone and they are alone – again.
+But for our dogs, who have weathered the storm with us, all they know is that we are gone and they are alone – and if they are new puppies or newly adopted, they’ve never been alone for any extended period of time.
+It can be very scary.

-Unfortunately, if your dog has any behavior issues now, they are likely to increase later.
+Unfortunately, if our dogs have any behavior issues now, they are likely to increase later.
 Now is the time to prevent our dogs from being Velcro dogs and having Separation Anxiety later.

 What is Puppy Dog Separation Anxiety?